Public Provident Fund (India): Withdrawals from PPF account

-There is a lock-in period of 15 years and the money can be withdrawn in full after its maturity period.
+There is a lock-in period of 15 years, and the money can be withdrawn in full after its maturity period.
 However, pre-mature withdrawals can be made from the start of the seventh financial year.
-The maximum amount that can be withdrawn pre-maturely is equal to 50% of the amount that stood in the account at the end of 4th year preceding year or the end of immediately preceding year whichever is lower.
+The maximum amount that can be withdrawn pre-maturely is equal to 50% of the amount that stood in the account at the end of the fourth year preceding year or the end of the immediately preceding year, whichever is lower.

-After 15 years of maturity, the full PPF amount can be withdrawn which is tax free, including the interest amount as well.
+After 15 years of maturity, the full PPF amount, which is tax-free, can be withdrawn, including the interest amount.

 Nomination

 Nomination facility is available in the name of one or more persons.
-The shares of nominees may also be defined by the subscriber.
+The subscriber may also define the shares of nominees.

 PPF Penalty / Revival / Nomination

-If any contribution of minimum amount in any year is not invested, then the account will be deactivated.
-To activate the bearer needs to pay ₹50 as penalty for each inactive year.
-He/she also needs to deposit ₹500 each as each inactive year's contribution.
+If a minimum contribution of any amount in any year is not invested, then the account will be deactivated.
+To activate the account, the bearer must pay ₹50 as a penalty for each inactive year.
+He/she must deposit ₹500 each as each inactive year's contribution.

-In case death of account holder then the balance amount will be paid to his nominee or legal heir even before 15 years.
-Nominees or legal heirs are not eligible to continue the account of the deceased.
+In case of the account holder's death, the balance amount will be paid to his nominee or legal heir even before 15 years.
+Nominees or legal heirs are not eligible to continue the deceased's account.